prateekbstack/hudl-login/README.md

 # hudl-login

 This project is used to automate all test scenarios in the login module of [hudl.com](https://www.hudl.com).
 This uses Ruby Cucumber with Selenium.
 Please clone this repo and install dependencies.
+The dependencies needed are **ruby-3.2.2, cucumber-9.2.0, selenium-webdriver-4.22.0, test-unit-1.2.0**

 ## Run command for the suite
 Make sure you are in the root folder of the project.
 From there, run the following command.